 According to the Italian working group, and in particular to the Italian SMEs operating in the food sector, this goal is the most important among the other previously described and included in the EPT food for life.
-The starting point is that process, product and system innovation are activities which derive from the scientific research, but that the Technology Transfer, (i.e., the introduction of new concepts into industrial manufacturing processing) requires time and procedures that are strongly linked to research, and in the same time are very near to industry way of mind.
-Therefore Technology Transfer cannot be performed through industry-scientific department relationships, but requires intermediate specialised bodies which:

-- are on the wave of technology evolution, - have a wide-angle vision on technology opportunities in Europe, - are able to perform near technology transfer (inside the same technology area) but also far technology transfer (between technology areas not strictly related), - translate the scientific concepts in a language accessible to SMEs, - take into due account the needs of the SMEs which cannot afford the time and the cost of scientific research, but should rapidly and without high costs access the results of the research activities.
+The starting point is that process, product and system innovation are activities which derive from the scientific research, but that the Technology Transfer, (i.e., the introduction of new concepts into industrial manufacturing processing) requires time and procedures that are strongly linked to research, but that at the same time are quite independent.
+Therefore Technology Transfer cannot be performed through industry-scientific department relationships, but requires intermediate bodies which translate the scientific concepts in a language accessible to SMEs, taking into due account the needs of the SMEs which cannot afford the time and the cost of scientific research, but should rapidly and without high costs access the results of the research activities.